-As part of the proposed implementation plan, the financial analysis conducted in October was refined with new information associated with the working group recommendations (Appendix V).
+As part of the proposed-implementation plan, the financial analysis conducted in October was refined with new information associated with the working group recommendations (Appendix V).
 It is important to note that the financial projections are an iterative process and will be updated as part of the CPP in September.
-At that time, adjustments will be made associated with the Board of Governor's approved tuition freeze for fiscal year (FY) 21/22 and receipt of COVID-related federal relief funds.
+At that time, aAdjustments will be made associated with the Board of Governor's approved tuition freeze for fiscal year (FY) 2021-2022 and receipt of COVID-related federal relief funds as well as associated protections related to reserves are presented in Appendix A.D.

-Overall, program array, student success, and online recommendations resulted in a 2% year-over-year enrollment increase.
+Overall, program array, student success, and online recommendations resulted in a 2% year-overyear enrollment increase.
 This aligns to the goal associated with sustainability for enrollment.

 However, when looking at the five-year projections, the operating margin and the primary reserve ratio are negative.
-This ratio is impacted by the FY 20/21 losses associated with the COVID-19 pandemic, which are part of the FY 20/21 baseline and, therefore, flow through the remaining years without the receipt of the Coronavirus Response and Relief Supplemental Appropriations Act (CRRSAA), 2020 (Higher Education Emergency Relief Fund [HEERF] II), and American Rescue Plan (Higher Education Emergency Relief Fund III) funds.
+This ratio is impacted by the FY 20/21 losses associated with the COVID-19 pandemic. which are part of the FY 20/21 baseline and, therefore, flow through the remaining years without the receipt of the Coronavirus Response and Relief Supplemental Appropriations Act (CRRSAA), 2020 (Higher Education Emergency Relief Fund [HEERF] II), and American Rescue Plan (Higher Education Emergency Relief Fund III) funds.
 If federal funds, at anticipated amounts, are received by the universities, the primary reserve ratios show an improvement, but remain negative.

-Two other factors impact the projections, the negative cash position for Clarion and Edinboro entering the integration and the high debt service as a percentage of revenue.
+While the COVID-19 related federal relief funds positively impacted fiscal year 2021-2022, t-wo other factors impact the projections, the negative cash position for Clarion and Edinboro entering the integration and the high debt service as a percentage of revenue.
 Even the most financially stable, Cal U, is only marginally sustainable without integration, making the importance of integration even more pressing.
+To address the level of debt service and the impacts on the financial position, alternative funding sources have been identified in fiscal year 2021-2022 and fiscal year 2022-2023.
+Based on these assumptions, the projections are positive by fiscal year 2025-2026; however, the ability to invest in the physical plant is limited thus contributing to the increasing levels of deferred maintenance and the sustained long-term debt service is a continued issue to be managed.